davegoblue/TestCodingShortcuts/README.md

 * AdditionalCoding_v006 cleans rare hands from matrices and then propagates "pseudo-complete" 6-10 play hands
 * AdditionalCoding_v006 implements the "make own" mean approach for very-low-odds hands

+### Expansions week of 26-DEC-2016
+* AdditionalCoding_v006 allows for mxn propagation in a much more memory-friendly manner